-Coal mining constitutes the major customer for explosives.
-As demand for power is expected to grow both in short term and long term.
-Renewable energies are preferable from an environmental angle, but building solar plants and windmills are not yet ready at the required scale.
-Low-carbon natural gas is a competitor for coal, but the ongoing Russia-Ukraine threatened the supply of natural gas to Europe and they are considering the revival of thermal coal power plants for energy security.

-Growing population, rapid urbanisation and continuing industrialisation require the construction of houses, commercial buildings, roads, and factories.
+As the demand for power is expected to experience growth both in short term and long term, the demand for coal is seeing an upsurge.
+Coal mining constitutes the major determinant for explosives.
+Renewable energies are the obvious choice from an environmental point of view, but solar plants and windmills are not yet available at the required scale.
+Low-carbon natural gas is a competitor for coal, but the ongoing Russia-Ukraine conflict continues to threaten the supply of natural gas to Europe and they are considering the revival of thermal coal power plants for energy security.
+Growing population and rapid urbanisation require the construction of houses, commercial buildings, roads and factories and continuing industrialisation necessitates high-power supplies and raw materials resulting in increased coal mining and quarrying activities in the nation.
 The government has been encouraging the creation of infrastructure through various schemes like Sagar Mala, Housing for All and PM GatiShakti National Master Plan which will result in demand for cement and metals which require explosives for extracting minerals and metals.